 Drug addiction can have a wide range of direct and indirect consequences.
 The effects often depend on the drug being used, how it is used, how much is used and the individual’s physical and mental health.

-Some of the physical consequences of drug addiction include:
+Some of the physical and health consequences of drug use and addiction include:

 - Organ damage